pjbiggs/SING_aotearoa_2019/README.md

 ## SAM/BAM files

 We have met two filetypes so far -- fasta and fastq -- and now it is time for the third and fourth type.
 It is really only one type, called a SAM file, as the other type called a BAM file is a compressed, indexed binary version of a SAM file.
-Again, we are looking at very large files here, so hard disk space is an issue, and compressing files is a good thing.
+Again, we are looking at very large files here, so hard disk space is an issue, and compressing files is a good thing.  once again, software can deal with this compressed version.

 What does a SAM file look like?
-SAM stands for **S**sequence **A**lignment **M**ap and is a text format for storing sequence data in a series of tab delimited  columns.  some basic information can be found at this [SAM information](https://genome.sph.umich.edu/wiki/SAM) page.
-As this is a very important file type it has [official specifications](http://samtools.github.io/hts-specs/SAMv1.pdf) that is 20 pages long and quite detailed.
+SAM stands for **S**sequence **A**lignment **M**ap and is a text format for storing sequence data in a series of tab delimited columns.
+Some basic information can be found at this [SAM information](https://genome.sph.umich.edu/wiki/SAM) page.
+As this is a very important file type it has [official specifications](http://samtools.github.io/hts-specs/SAMv1.pdf) that is 20 pages long and quite detailed!

 The file has two sections: a header and an alignment section.
 20 pages in the specification means lots of information, but again for the purposes of today, this file provides a way to define how sequence reads map to a reference genome.